 Let’s just say Gong Cha is known for their Alisan Milk Foam, LiHo for Cheese drinks (which is now everywhere) and PlayMade 丸作 for their freshly made pearls.

-Bobii Frutii will be opening its first store in Singapore at The Clementi Mall.
+Bobii Frutii is the new player in Singapore, known for its colourful pearls, with its first store at The Clementi Mall.

 I first tried Bobii Frutii 珍珠水果特調 in Taipei which attracted a crowd initially due to its distinct coloured and “Instagram-worthy” layers.